sumansingh20/DeepClean.Ai/README.md

-# DeepClean.AI - Deepfake Detection Platform
+# DeepClean.AI - Women's Safety Platform

-A practical deepfake detection tool built with OpenCV and Python.
-This project helps you analyze images and videos to spot manipulated content.
+A deepfake detection tool built to protect women from digital harassment and manipulation.
+This project helps detect fake images and videos that are often used to harm women online.

+**My Mission:** Creating a safer digital space for women.
+This is my dream - to help women protect themselves from deepfake abuse, revenge porn, and online harassment.

 **Last Updated:** December 7, 2025

+## Why This Matters

+Women are the primary targets of deepfake abuse.
+Fake intimate images, manipulated videos, and AI-generated content are used to:
+- Harass and blackmail women
+- Damage reputations and careers
+- Cause emotional trauma
+- Spread without consent

+This platform gives women the tools to detect and report this abuse.

 ---